jnodes/shenbury-ai/AI-Protocol-Technical-Paper.md

 The tokenization of Real World Assets (RWAs) has been hampered by a single point of failure: the "oracle problem."
 An on-chain token is only as reliable as the off-chain data it represents.
 In the high-value art market, this problem is amplified.
 Verification is a manual, centralized, and often subjective process, making it impossible to guarantee authenticity in a trustless manner.

-The Dynasty X AI Protocol is designed to solve this problem at its root.
+The Shenbury AI Protocol is designed to solve this problem at its root.
 Instead of relying on human oracles, we have built an autonomous AI swarm that functions as an unbiased, data-driven verification engine.
 This paper details its architecture, from its core philosophy to its specific technical implementation.

 ### **2\.
 The Agentic Manifesto (Core Philosophy)**